clarenzmauro/sdd-templates/sdd-server/README.md

 # SDD MCP Server

-A secure Model Context Protocol (MCP) server that simplifies Spec Driven Development (SDD) by automating the generation of requirements, design, and task documents.
+A lightweight Model Context Protocol (MCP) server that provides guidance on Spec Driven Development (SDD) process and instructs AI assistants to create SDD documentation files.

 ## Features

-- 🔒 **Enterprise Security**: Input sanitization, path validation, rate limiting, and file size controls
+- 📋 **SDD Process Guidance**: Provides comprehensive instructions on the Spec Driven Development methodology
-- 📝 **Requirements Generation**: Create structured requirements documents with user stories and acceptance criteria
+- 🤖 **AI Instructions**: Tells AI assistants how to create .sdd directory and generate SDD files
-- 🏗️ **Design Documentation**: Generate comprehensive design documents with tech stack and architecture details
+- 📝 **Template Guidance**: Guides creation of requirements, design, and task documents
-- ✅ **Task Planning**: Produce detailed implementation plans with tasks, dependencies, and estimates
+- 🐳 **Docker Support**: Containerized deployment for easy integration
-- 🐳 **Docker Support**: Containerized deployment with security hardening
+- ⚡ **Lightweight**: Simple, focused implementation without complex file handling

-- ⚡ **High Performance**: Optimized for production use with configurable limits
+## What This Server Does

-## Security Features
+This server provides a single tool called `sdd_guide` that:

-- **Input Sanitization**: Prevents XSS and script injection attacks
+- Explains the SDD process to AI assistants
-- **Path Traversal Protection**: Restricts file access to allowed directories only
+- Instructs them to create a `.sdd/` directory
-- **Rate Limiting**: Prevents abuse with configurable request limits (100/minute default)
+- Guides them to generate the three core SDD files:
-- **File Size Limits**: Configurable content size restrictions (1MB default)
+  - `requirements.md` - User stories and acceptance criteria
-- **Type Safety**: Comprehensive runtime validation with TypeScript
+  - `design.md` - System architecture and tech stack
-- **Error Handling**: Specific error codes with proper HTTP status mapping
+  - `tasks.md` - Implementation plan with tasks and estimates

 ## Installation